steipete/steipete.com/_posts/2020-10-21-growing-your-twitter-followers.md

 date: 2020-10-21 15:00:00 +0200
 tags: social
 image: /assets/img/2020/make-twitter-work/gardening-growing.jpg
 description: "Learn how to define your online persona, and find out different ways to increase your reach.
-This is the second part of my Twitter series about Gardening Your Twitter."
+This is the first part of my series about Gardening Your Twitter."
 ---

 I’ve been using Twitter for almost 12 years now.
 It can be challenging to navigate your timeline, so today I’m sharing some tips to keep it fun.